Credit reporting

 There are certain situations where your credit information may be released to law enforcement agencies, or the courts (by court order).

-What if the information on my credit report is not correct?
+What if the information about my debt is wrong?

-How can I add a statement to my credit report?
+How do I add a statement to my credit report?

 You have the right to enter a 100-word statement to your credit report.
-This statement will give you the chance to explain any information that you feel is relevant to your credit.
+This statement will give you the chance to explain any information you feel is relevant to the information in your report.
 You can submit your statement by sending it directly to the credit reporting agency.
-This is included every time your credit report is accessed.

 Read our consumer tips on credit reporting.